hookdeck/quickstarts/typescript/get-events/README.md

 📄 Fetching page 1...
 ⏱️  Rate limiting: waiting 500ms...
    └─ Found 25 events on this page (25 total so far)
-📄 Fetching page 2...
-⚠️  Rate limited (429).
-Retrying in 2s... (attempt 1/5)
-   └─ Found 18 events on this page (43 total so far)
 ✅ Completed!
-Retrieved 43 events across 2 pages.
+Retrieved 25 events across 1 pages.
+🔍 Fetching detailed information for 25 events...
+📋 Fetching details for event 1/25 (evt_123abc)...
+📋 Fetching details for event 2/25 (evt_456def)...
+📋 Fetching details for event 3/25 (evt_789ghi)...
+...
+✅ Completed detailed fetch!
+Retrieved full details for 25 events.
 💾 Output written to: failed-events.json
-📊 Total events saved: 43
+📊 Total events saved: 25
 ```

 Progress messages are sent to stderr, so they don't interfere with JSON output to stdout.
+Error messages also go to stderr with clear ❌ indicators.

 ## Implementation Details